Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Results

-We represent in the first panel (\textit{a}) of Fig.~\ref{fig:b_vs_grads_north} the POS magnetic field traced by the interstellar dust polarised emission and the VGs and IGs calculated on the $^{12}$CO TRAO data in the Northern part of Mon OB1 East association, for illustration purpose.
-We compute the angle differences between magnetic fields and VGs and IGs and represent the PDFs in Figure \ref{fig:hists}.
-Globally, the DFs peak at 90$^{\circ}$, and a 30$^{\circ}$ range from the peak corresponds to more than $1 \, \sigma$ level.
+We represent in the panel (\textit{a}) of Fig.~\ref{fig:b_vs_grads_north} the POS magnetic field traced by the interstellar dust polarised emission and the VGs and IGs rotated by $90^{\circ}$, calculated on the $^{12}$CO TRAO data in the Northern part of Mon OB1 East association, for illustration purpose.
+We compute the angle differences between magnetic fields and VGs and IGs and represent the PDFs in Fig.~\ref{fig:hists}.
+Globally, the PDFs peak at 90$^{\circ}$, and a 30$^{\circ}$ range from the peak corresponds to more than $1 \, \sigma$ level.
 In what follows, we adopt this margin as a confident one.
-We identify two main types of dynamical regions in the Northern part: the "quiescent" regions where the IGs and VGs are both perpendicular with the magnetic field orientation within $30^{\circ}$ (case \textit{i}) and the candidate "shock" regions where the VGs are perpendicular to and the IGs are parallel to the magnetic field within $30^{\circ}$ (case \textit{iii}).
-The former means that the magnetic field orientation derived from the gradients orientation (obtained by rotation of $90^{\circ}$) would give the same orientation of the magnetic field as the one derived from dust polarisation observations.
-In panels \textit{b}-\textit{e} of Fig.~\ref{fig:b_vs_grads_north} we overlay the two regions on the grey scale image of the $^{13}$CO integrated intensity map: the quiescent regions are represented as blue shaded areas, while the shock regions are represented as the green shaded areas.
+In panels \textit{b}-\textit{e} of Fig.~\ref{fig:b_vs_grads_north} we overlay the three dynamical cases on the grey scale image of the $^{13}$CO integrated intensity map.
+There, the quiescent regions (case \textit{i}) are represented as blue shaded areas, the shock regions (case \textit{iii}) are represented as yellow shaded areas, and the sites of possible collapse (case \textit{ii}) are shown as red shaded areas.
+We identify two main types of dynamical regions in the Northern part: the "quiescent" regions where the IGs and VGs are both perpendicular to the magnetic field orientation within $30^{\circ}$ (case \textit{i}) and the candidate "shock" regions where the VGs are perpendicular to and the IGs are parallel to the magnetic field within $30^{\circ}$ (case \textit{iii}).
+The former means that the magnetic field orientation derived from the gradient orientations (obtained by rotation of $90^{\circ}$) would give the same orientation of the magnetic field as the one derived from dust polarisation observations.
 In the {\mn} and North-Eastern filaments the $^{12}$CO and $^{13}$CO intensity and velocity gradients both agree with polarimetric data in estimating the magnetic field orientation.
-It means that, first, apparently there is no source of foreground contamination in the polarised emission map, and both polarimetric and spectroscopic data trace the same media and second, the turbulent motions in the gas and the magnetic field support are larger than the gravitational forces (case \textit{i}), as expected from theory on MHD turbulence that forms the basis of the gradients technique used in this study.
+It means that, first, apparently there is no source of foreground contamination in the polarised emission map, and both polarimetric and spectroscopic data trace the same media.
+Second, the turbulent motions in the gas and the magnetic field support are larger than the gravitational forces (case \textit{i}), as expected from theory on MHD turbulence that forms the basis of the gradient technique used in this study.
 Interestingly, the comparison of the $^{12}$CO VGs and IGs with the dust-derived POS magnetic field in panel \textit{b} traces a shock in-between the North-Eastern and North-Western filaments, while we observe no such dynamics in $^{13}$CO (panel \textit{c}).